Ramalo796/log_analyzer/README.md

      gunzip log_analyzer/data/inputs/access.log.gz
      ```
    - Option B: Use a Decompression Tool:
-     If you don't have gunzip, you can use a graphical or command-line decompression tool to unzip the `access.log.gz` file
+     If you don't have gunzip, you can use a graphical or command-line decompression tool to unzip the `access.log.gz` file in log_analyzer/data/inputs/

 4. **Run the Library:**
    To run the library, use the following command: